close

 Limitations

-Modern.js also processes user configurations internally, performing complex transformations before passing them to Rsbuild.
+Modern.js also processes user configuration internally, performing complex changes before Rsbuild sees the result.

 Therefore, the addon has some limitations in Modern.js.